1993 Chicago Bears season

 The 1993 Chicago Bears season was their 74th regular season completed in the National Football League (NFL).
 It was the Bears' first season since 1981 without Mike Ditka as head coach, as he had been fired following the team's 5–11 finish the year before.
+This for the first time since 1980 Mike Singletary was not on the opening day roster.
 Under new head coach Dave Wannstedt, the Bears improved their record to 7–9 but again failed to make the playoffs.

 The 1993 season would be the last for a number of contributors of the Bears' Super Bowl XX team of eight years earlier in Chicago uniforms; as following the season, offensive tackle Keith Van Horne retired, while defensive tackle Steve McMichael and defensive end Richard Dent left for Green Bay and San Francisco, respectively (though Dent would return to Chicago for 1995).
-Additionally; Neal Anderson, a 4-time Pro-Bowler who succeeded Walter Payton as the team's starting running back, retired after the season.
+Additionally; Neal Anderson, a 4-time Pro-Bowler who succeeded Walter Payton as the team's starting running back, retired after the season, while quarterback Jim Harbaugh would leave for Indianapolis.